HANDS-Research-Group/HNN_Soil_Reaction_Front/README.md

-# HNN_Soil_Reaction_Front
+# Predicting Soil Reaction Front Using Hybrid Neural Network

-This repo contains source codes, input data, and example output for the hybrid neural network proposed in the article Wen et al. (XXXX), which targets at improving the accuracy of physics-based model in simulating soil reaction front using the neural network.
+This repo contains source codes, input data, and an example output for the hybrid neural network proposed in the article Wen et al. (XXXX), which targets improving the accuracy of a physics-based model in simulating soil reaction front using the neural network.

 #### Reference
 Wen, T., Chen, C., Zheng, G., Bandstra, J., and Brantley, S.L.
 (XXXX).
 Using a Neural Network – Physics-based Hybrid Model to Predict Soil Reaction Fronts. _Under Revision_, https://doi.org/XXXXXXX